A Radically Democratic Response to Global Governance

 The authors then provide a systematic analysis of each governance approach, thoroughly unpacking and critiquing each one and exploring the relationships and movements among them that engender reform and revolution as well as retrenchment and obfuscation of power dynamics.
 After demonstrating that each governance approach has fatal flaws within a diverse global context, the authors propose an alternative they call Integrative Governance.
 As a synthesis of the ideal-types, Integrative Governance is neither individualist nor collectivist, while still maintaining the dynamic character required to accommodate responsiveness to cultural contexts.

-1. Introduction Part 1: Barriers to Global Governance 2.
+Part I Barriers to Global Governance 1.
+Introduction 2.
 Why Now?
 3. Grounding Governance in Ontology 4.
-Crafting a Governance Typology Part 2: Primary Governance Theories 5.
+Crafting and Using a Governance Typology Part II Primary Governance Theories 5.
 Hierarchical Governance 6.
 Atomistic Governance 7.
 Holographic Governance 8.
-Fragmented Governance Part 3: Dystopic Utopias 9.
+Fragmented Governance Part III Dystopian Utopias 9.
 Analysis of the Primary Governance Approaches 10.
-A Critique of Each Primary Governance Approach 11.
-Reform and Reification Movements Part 4: Affirmation of an Alternative Approach to Governance 12.
-Why This Alternative?
-13. Integrative Governance 14.
-Epilogue.
-What’s Next?
+The Arc of Reform 11.
+The Arc of Reification Part IV Affirmation of a Radically Democratic Approach to Governance 12.
+Why Integrative Governance?
+13. Pursuing Integrative Governance